Purpose of Research

 - Indicate their area of expertise and any prior experience with accessibility.

-- Review background reading on disability and accessibility that we will provide in advance.
+- Review background material on disability and accessibility that we will provide in advance.

 Day 1: What to Teach